 Trenton in Fannin County, Texas — The American South (West South Central)

 Location.
-33° 25.848′ N, 96° 20.311′ W. Marker is in Trenton, Texas, in Fannin County.
-Marker is at the intersection of North Pearl Street and Hamilton Street, on the right when traveling north on North Pearl Street.
+33° 25.86′ N, 96° 20.337′ W. Marker is in Trenton, Texas, in Fannin County.
+Marker is on Hamilton Street west of North Pearl Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Trenton TX 75490, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Trenton (within shouting distance of this marker); Y.B.
 Reed (within shouting distance of this marker); First Methodist Church of Trenton (about 400 feet away, measured in a direct line); Burns Cemetery (approx. 1.1 miles away); Indian Creek Baptist Church and CemeteryJohn Cadwallader Neale (approx. 6 miles away); Dr. William Chamberlayne Jones (approx. 6 miles away); First Presbyterian Church of Leonard (approx. 6.1 miles away).
 Touch for a list and map of all markers in Trenton.

 Credits.
 This page was last revised on December 26, 2020.
 It was originally submitted on December 25, 2020, by Jesse Nelsen of Farmersville, Texas.
 This page has been viewed 25 times since then.
 Photos: 1, 2. submitted on December 25, 2020, by Jesse Nelsen of Farmersville, Texas. • J. Makali Bruton was the editor who published this page.